Rough Brothers, Inc: 1981-2000

 In 1988, Rough Brothers acquired Lord & Burnham, a noted American boiler and greenhouse manufacturer who until that point had constructed 90% of conservatories in the US.
 This acquisition included their drawings, conservatory details, and equipment.
 Three years later, Rough Brothers vice president Bruce Rowe left the company, and president Al Reilly bought Rowe's share in the business.
 With the boom of large national retailers in the greenhouse industry in the 1990s, Rough Brothers decided to create specialized teams to address the specific needs of each market segment, including institutional (research and education markets), conservatory (conservatory construction and restoration), commercial (growers and independent retailers), and mass retail (garden centers).
 Growth within the mass retail sector allowed Rough Brothers to expand their manufacturing shop, including a specialized steel fabrication shop, a fabric shop for signage, and larger shipping and staging areas.
 Expansions to their Cincinnati, Ohio corporate office facilitated the creation of a specialized mass retail team focused specifically on Home Depot, Lowes, and other retailers.
 This team of project managers, construction managers, designers, and engineers handles the project bidding, construction, maintenance, and warranties.
 In 1995, Rough Brothers was named the Greater Cincinnati Small Business of the Year.

 2002-present

 Richard Reilly, Al Reilly's son, became president of Rough Brothers in 2002.
 Two other greenhouse companies, XS Smith, Inc. and Golden Pacific Structures, were acquired by Rough brothers in 2013, again increasing the resources available to the company.
-As part of this acquisition, Rough Brothers utilizes the XS Smith production facility in North Carolina as another manufacturing facility.
+As part of this acquisition, Rough Brothers utilized the XS Smith production facility in North Carolina as another manufacturing facility.
 In 2015, Rough Brothers was acquired by Gibraltar Industries, a manufactured goods corporation based in Hamburg, New York.
+In 2016, Gibraltar acquired Nexus Greenhouse Systems based in Northglenn, CO and Pana, IL.
+In 2017, XS Smith was Closed.
+In 2020, Thermo Energy was acquired.
+In 2021, the Delta T line was discontinued.
+In May 2021, the company was rebranded to Prospiant, Inc.